borntofrappe/project-euler/012 - Highly Divisible Triangular Number/README.md

 triangularNumber(15); // 120
 ```

-Again, this is bound to be a massive failure, but the logic described in the two snippets can already describe the first triangular number with `n` factors.
+Again, this is bound to be a massive failure, but the logic described in the two snippets can already be purposed to find the first triangular number with `n` factors.
 As long as `n` is a relatively small value that is.

 ```js
 function divisibleTriangleNumber(n) {